-You are able to bring a friend or counsellor along to attend the appointment and give you support.
+You can bring a friend or counsellor to the appointment for support.

 If the person with the gambling problem agrees, an order can be placed without a hearing.
 If they don't agree, the IGA will conduct a hearing into the need for the order and you will be given the chance to explain the problem and how it affects you.